 Instructions

-- Heat a medium-sized pan on low heat.
+- Heat a medium pan over low heat.
 Add the star anise, cinnamon stick, bay leaves, Sichuan peppercorns and cardamom pods.
 Toast for 1 minute, stirring continually.

 - Set the oil aside to cool for 5 minutes.

-- Add the chilli flakes, chilli powder, and salt in a heat-proof jar.
+- Place the chilli flakes, chilli powder and salt into a clean heatproof jar.

 - Strain the oil into the jar directly over the chilli and salt mixture.
 Use a spoon to stir.

-- Add one star anise, cinnamon stick, and bay leaf back into the jar.
+- Add 1 star anise, a cinnamon stick and a bay leaf back into the jar.

 - Keep sealed in the pantry for up to 1 year.